llm-workflow-engine/llm-workflow-engine/README.md

 * `!log` enables logging to a file.
 Example: `!log mylog.txt` to enable, or `!log` to disable.
 * `!context` lets you load old contexts from the log (previous sessions).
 It takes one parameter; a context string from logs.
 * `!session` refreshes your session information.
 This can resolve errors under certain scenarios.
-* `!delete` deletes the current conversation from the webview
+* `!delete` deletes conversation from the webview, by conversation ID, history ID, or current conversation if no argument provided.
 * `!editor` opens the current prompt in the default editor (as defined by the EDITOR environment variable) and allows you to edit it.
 The edited prompt is then sent to ChatGPT.
 * `!history` command shows the list of last 20 conversations